 In order to manage Council business and expand resources in a way that delivers best value for money, the Council may from time to time adopt a committee structure.
 Whilst the full Council still makes the most important decisions, such as setting the precept, committees have delegated authority to make decisions in certain areas themselves.

 All meetings of the Parish Council and its committees are open to the Public and Press, except when items of a confidential nature are being discussed

-We discuss planning, highway issues and Cheshire East affairs.
+We discuss a range of issues affecting the parish including, planning, highways issues and Cheshire East affairs.

-The Council meet every six weeks to consider matters as detailed on the agendas.
-There are rules specifying a minimum number of Councillors must be present in order for decisions to be made (quorum) which is 3 Councillors.
+There are rules specifying that a minimum number of Councillors must be present in order for decisions to be made (quorum) which is 4 Councillors.

-The Council employs the Parish Clerk to carry out the decisions on routine administration of the Council.
-The Parish Clerk is responsible for managing any other employees /instructed workers and ensuring the Council follows correct procedure and legislation.
+The Council employs the Parish Clerk to carry out decisions on routine administration of the Council.
+The Parish Clerk is responsible for ensuring the Council follows correct procedure and legislation.

 Committees may from time to time establish working groups of Councillors.
 Working groups cannot make decisions on behalf of the Council and usually are established to research projects and make recommendations back to the parent committee.

 Council and Committee meetings are open to the public to attend and time is set aside for members of the public to address the Council.
 You can also share your views by contacting your Councillors or the Parish Clerk.